What is Product Page Quality?

 Worked Example

-A Shopify store selling mid-range home goods runs its best-selling product page through the grader before running a conversion optimisation project.
+A Shopify store selling mid-range home goods runs its best-selling product page through the grader before running a conversion optimization project.

 - Fixes completed over 4 weeks: rewrote title with brand and keywords, added 8 images with zoom and lifestyle shots, rewrote description around benefits, added review widget and collected reviews via post-purchase email, added trust badges near add-to-cart, surfaced shipping cost and delivery date on page, added returns banner, added specifications table, added related products module, rebuilt mobile layout